Cherish heritage for peace, harmony: NGO

 Samarpan Association, an NGO in Kangra and Chamba district, has appealed to the state government to formulate a policy to cherish and conserve the heritage as it would assist in maintaining peace, harmony and democracy in the society.

-Anita Sharma, chairperson of the association, said here today that our heritage was disappearing gradually.
+Anita Sharma, chairperson of the association, said our heritage is disappearing gradually.
 “The new generation is being cut off from our culture as the society has started rejecting the traditions which keep us inter-connected and generate the spirit of brotherhood.
-The local fairs and festivals should be promoted so that the young generation can know the culture,” she said. —
+The local fairs and festivals should be promoted so that the young generation can know the culture,” she said.

 Tribune Shorts